jundalisay/superb/content/en/research/descartes/philosophy/part-1/section-04.md

+---
+title: "Reason"
+heading: Section 4
+weight: 8
+description: "The duration alone of our life is sufficient to demonstrate the existence of God"
+author: "Rene Descartes"
+image: "/covers/philosophy.jpg"
+icon: "/icons/descartes.png"
+---

 LXII.
 The distinction of reason (logical distinction).

 Finally, the distinction of reason is that between a substance and some one of its attributes, without which it is impossible, however, we can have a distinct conception of the substance itself; or between two such attributes of a common substance, the one of which we essay to think without the other.

 This distinction is manifest from our inability to form a clear and distinct idea of such substance, if we separate from it such attribute; or to have a clear perception of the one of two such attributes if we separate it from the other.
-For example, because any substance which ceases to endure ceases also to exist, duration is not distinct from substance except in thought (RATIONE); and in general all the modes of thinking which we consider as in objects differ only in thought, as well from the objects of which they are thought as from each other in a common object.[Footnote: "and generally all the attributes that lead us to entertain different thoughts of the same thing, such as, for example, the extension of body and its property of divisibility, do not differ from the body which is to us the object of them, or from each other, unless as we sometimes confusedly think the one without thinking the other."—FRENCH.]
+For example, because any substance which ceases to endure ceases also to exist, duration is not distinct from substance except in thought (RATIONE);

+In general all the modes of thinking which we consider as in objects differ only in thought, as well from the objects of which they are thought as from each other in a common object.[Footnote: "and generally all the attributes that lead us to entertain different thoughts of the same thing, such as, for example, the extension of body and its property of divisibility, do not differ from the body which is to us the object of them, or from each other, unless as we sometimes confusedly think the one without thinking the other."—FRENCH.]

 It occurs, indeed, to me that I have elsewhere classed this kind of distinction with the modal (viz., towards the end of the Reply to the First Objections to the Meditations on the First Philosophy); but there it was only necessary to treat of these distinctions generally, and it was sufficient for my purpose at that time simply to distinguish both of them from the real.

 LXIII.
 How thought and extension may be distinctly known, as constituting, the one the nature of mind, the other that of body.